 Main Benefits:

-The budget-friendly Merrell Moab isn't the best hiking boot out there, but it runs wide and is also available in wide, making it a good option for hikers with wide feet.
-Merrell's best-selling hiking boot is known for it's "out of the box comfort" and its Vibram outsoles, which are a nice feature for the moderate price.
+The budget-friendly Merrell Moab is known for it's "out of the box comfort" and for Vibram outsoles, which are a nice feature for the moderate price.
 Serious hikers probably want more ankle support, more reliable waterproofing, and better durability.
-However, the uber-popular Moab may be plenty of boot for the average day hiker and it's one of the best options for budget-oriented hikers.
+However, the uber-popular Moab—aka "the world's most popular hiker"—is enough boot for the average day hiker, casual hikers, and people who wear hiking boots as everyday boots.
+The Moab's regular size is wide enough for my wide feet, but it's also available in wide sizes for even more width.

 Best Fit